-In the dietary supplement industry, owners, management, and employees think about risk and quality throughout a product lifecycle more than most other industries.
+In the dietary supplement industry, owners, management, and employees consider risk and quality throughout a product lifecycle more than most other industries.
 Manufacturing, packaging, labeling, and distribution operations are responsible for the safety, identity, purity, and efficacy of the products sold to consumers.
 In June 2007, the U.S. Food and Drug Administration (FDA) published comprehensive regulations for current good manufacturing practices (cGMPs) for those that manufacture, package, or hold dietary supplement products.
 To ensure compliance to 21 CFR 111 standards, all ingredients must be variously tested to ensure the identity, purity, quality, strength, and composition of these products.
 These regulations were phased in based on employee size until 2010, and FDA continues to step up their frequency of onsite inspections.
 Complying with cGMPs helps ensure that no one is harmed by inferior or dangerous products and also helps maintain public safety.
-Following these dynamic expectations is mandatory if a company expects to do business.
+Complying with these dynamic requirements is mandatory if a company expects to do business successfully.

 There are a number of different types of liability policies to protect a business from potential financial responsibility.
 The first one addressed is commercial general liability, which is one of the less specific forms of coverage and provides a generalized, overall coverage for liability claims resulting from an array of possible incidents.
 While it does not provide protection from everything, a good general liability policy provides a solid foundation.